Assault covers a wide variety of violent offences but they all have one thing in common: conviction will have a major impact on the rest of your life.

 If you are truly proactive about the matter, consider doing the following:

-What can a lawyer do to help me defend against assault charges in Surrey?
+What can a lawyer do to help me defend against assault charges in Edmonton?

-Most of the information above relates to simple assault cases, cases, which can still be complex and fact specific.
-The circumstances of your case will likely further complicate the matter.
+Most of the information above relates to simple assault cases, which can still be complex and fact-specific.

-To learn more about how we can help, please contact our team of Assault Lawyers.
-We will conduct a thorough review of your situation and tailor a precise strategy that targets your successful defence.
+To learn more about how we can help, please contact our team of Assault Lawyers to conduct a thorough review of your situation so that we can tailor a precise strategy that targets your successful defence.